mehimself/mehimself/README.md

 I am Senior Software Engineer at the [Center for Hybrid Intelligence](https://mgmt.au.dk/center-for-hybrid-intelligence/).
 See my [CV on LinkedIn](https://www.linkedin.com/in/max-roald-eckardt-69706071/).

-I will use these pages as a blog for commentary on topics close to my interests.
+I use these pages as a blog for commentary on topics close to my interests.

 # Domain-Driven World Models
 At NVIDIA GTC 2025 Yann LeCun excalaimed that he was "not so interested in LLMs anymore."
 He goes on appraising world model simulation-based AI models.
 What are the implications for software developers today?